NEDONION/springboot-cassandra-app/README.md

-# A Demo App with Spring Boot, Cassandra and Kafka
+# A Demo App with Spring Boot, Cassandra, Kafka, Spark, and Scala

 ## Features
 - RESTful APIs CRUD